Ivana505/art-of-chocolate/TESTING.md

 ### Search bar and category testing
 - I have tested functionality of the search bar and categories.
 Testing showed it is working as intended.

-Word "chilli" was added in the search bar.
+Word "chill" was added in the search bar.
 Result is below.
 ![chilli search](media/testing/chilli_search.png)

 Popcorn chocolate displayed as well as the content in the chocolate description has word "chillout" in it.